Fixed price

 A fixed price is a price designated for a good or a service that is neither subject to bargaining nor bartering.
 The price may be fixed since the seller has placed it, or given that the price is managed by the authorities under price regulation.
-Fixed prices may also refer to swaps whereby payments are determined upon a never-ending interest rate, if not referring to negotiated price points that aren't amendable under regular situations.
+Fixed prices may also refer to swaps whereby payments are determined upon a never-ending interest rate, if not referring to negotiated price points that are not amendable under regular situations.
 These also extend towards fixed-price contracts, whereas the price is not permitted to fluctuate unless there are premeditated mitigating situations; The equivalents of these, by definition, are cost-plus contracts, where the contractor-originating costs are managed, likewise with additional revenue subsidies issued.

 Bargaining is very common in many parts of the world, primarily in the Middle East, Africa as well as Asia but not in most retail stores in Europe, North America, and Japan.
 Elsewhere, fixed prices tend to be an exception from the norm.
 Before the introduction of currency, both practices were the universally accepted means of transaction, at a domestic and international rate.